Akirabrs/AION-CORE/README.md

 The system is implemented on bare-metal FPGA fabric (Verilog HDL), unifying the **AEGIS** safety protocols and **NPE-PSQ** synchronization metrics into a monolithic **Control-Oriented Operating Kernel (COOK)**.

 > **Key Performance Indicator:** Stabilizes VDEs with growth rates $\gamma \approx 2800$ rad/s with a reflex latency of $\tau < 1 \mu s$.

 ---

+## ⚠️ Ethical Disclosure & Project Status

+**1. AI-Assisted Development:**
+This project utilizes Large Language Models (LLMs) as a technical co-pilot for code generation, LaTeX formatting, and architectural structuring.
+While the core concepts (PACC/COOK/AEGIS) and system architecture were conceived by the human author, implementation details rely heavily on AI synthesis and rapid prototyping.

+**2. Validation Limitations (TRL 4):**
+* ✅ **Validated:** Mathematical logic and control loops via Python stochastic simulation (Industrial Noise Model).
+* ❌ **Not Validated:** Physical FPGA hardware implementation (HIL), real plasma coupling, or industrial safety certification.
+* **Warning:** This is an academic proof-of-concept. **Do not deploy** on active magnetic confinement devices without rigorous independent review.

+---